Mythra/dev-loop/docs/docs/schemas/top-level-conf.md

 - `task_locations`: List[<a href="/docs/schemas/location-conf" class="internal-link">LocationConf</a>] [OPTIONAL]

 A list of locations to search for `dl-tasks.yml`.
 These files have the type of <a href="/docs/schemas/task-conf-file" class="internal-link">TaskConfFile</a>.

+As a side note the following environment variables are supported with Dev-Loop:

+- `TMPDIR`: String [OPTIONAL]

+Used for controlling the temporary directory to mount/use in containers.
+OSX sets this automatically.
+If not specified `/tmp/` will be used.

+- `DL_WORKER_COUNT`: Unsigned Integer [OPTIONAL]

+Used to limit/control the number of workers that dev-loop will use in parallel scenarios.

+- `NO_COLOR`: Unset/Set [OPTIONAL]

+When no color is set to any value, there will be no color, or fancy text printed to the terminal.

+- `DL_FORCE_COLOR`: Boolean [OPTIONAL]

+A boolean to flip forcing color of dev-loop.
+Overrides the `NO_COLOR` setting.
+Can be useful when you want other tools to not output color that read from `NO_COLOR`, but allow dev-loop to still output color.

+- `DL_FORCE_STDOUT_COLOR`: Boolean [OPTIONAL]

+A boolean to force coloring output for things printed to STDOUT.
+Can be useful when dev-loop doesn't detect your terminal as something needing color.

+- `DL_FORCE_STDERR_COLOR`: Boolean [OPTIONAL]

+A boolean to force coloring output for things printed to STDERR.
+Can be useful when dev-loop doesn't detect your terminal as something needing color.